AutoRally/autorally/README.md

 To compile and install run `catkin_make` from the catkin workspace folder.

+Due to the additional requirement of ROS's distributed launch system, you must run

+`source autorally/autorally_util/setupEnvLocal.sh`

-Due to the additional requirement of ROS's distributed launch system, you must run `source autorally/autorally_util/setupEnvLocal.sh` before using any autorally components.
-For more information about how to set this system up for distributed launches on your vehicle platform, see the wiki.
+before using any AutoRally components.
+See the [wiki](https://github.com/AutoRally/autorally/wiki)for more information about how to set this system up for distributed launches on your vehicle platform.

 _Note:_ If you are unfamiliar with catkin, please know that you must run `source <catkin_ws>/devel/setup.sh` before ROS will be able to locate the autorally packages.
 This line can be added to your ~/.bashrc file.